Tobiasmidskards/SaiBoT/README.md

 Functions has been uploaded.
 This file will contain all functions for the robot.

 ### Usage:
-This can either be controlled by a PS4 joystick or by itself by autonomous.
+This can either be controlled by a PS4 joystick or by itself minimal autonomous.